© Crown copyright 2021

 Amount of relief

-If you’re entitled to Entrepreneurs’ Relief, qualifying gains (see below) up to the lifetime limit applying at the time you make your disposal, will for disposals made on or before 22 June 2010, be reduced by 4/9 and the net amount charged to Capital Gains Tax at the rate of 18% or for disposals made on or after 23 June 2010, be charged to Capital Gains Tax at the rate of 10%.
+If you’re entitled to Entrepreneurs’ Relief, qualifying gains (see below) up to the lifetime limit applying at the time you make your disposal, will for disposals made on or before 22 June 2010, be reduced by 4/9 and the net amount charged to CGT at the applicable rate or for disposals made on or after 23 June 2010, be charged to CGT at the rate of 10%.

-If the qualifying gains together with all previous gains on which Entrepreneurs’ Relief has been claimed, exceed the lifetime limit applying at the time you make your disposal, the whole of the excess will be taxable at the normal rate of Capital Gains Tax at the time your gains accrue.
+If the qualifying gains together with all previous gains on which Entrepreneurs’ Relief has been claimed, exceed the lifetime limit applying at the time you make your disposal, the whole of the excess will be taxable at the normal rate of CGT at the time your gains accrue.
 The calculation of the relief is described in more detail at How the relief is calculated.

 You can claim relief, subject to the conditions set out below, on a disposal of assets (including disposals of interests in these assets) which fall into the following categories: